The Military Wallet

 • Do they get to keep their GI Bill benefits if they repay the loan in full?

 Let’s dive even deeper.
 Small businesses are notoriously risky.
-According to the Small Business Administration (SBA), approximately half of small businesses fail within the first 5 years.
+According to the Bureau of Labor Statistics (BLS), approximately half of small businesses fail within the first 5 years.
 There are many reasons for small businesses failing, most of which fall outside the scope of this article.
 So what measures are being taken to help veterans succeed beyond the initial training and approval?

 • How robust is the training and mentorship program?